My Breast Cancer Journey

 The Lumpectomy Surgery

-4/25/04 I’m healing very well – the only thing that annoys me is the lymph node incision under my arm because the waterproof tape took off the first layer of skin and hurts like hell!
+April 25, 2004 – I’m healing very well – the only thing that annoys me is the lymph node incision under my arm because the waterproof tape took off the first layer of skin and hurts like hell!
 More annoying than that, however, is the damned flu I’m still dealing with – my sinuses are like concrete and I just don’t need this on top of everything else.
 But hey – I’m alive.
-Carol works her bum off helping us with housecleaning, cooking, laundry, gardening – all the heavy stuff.
+Carol works her bum off helping us with house cleaning, cooking, laundry, gardening – all the heavy stuff.
 It’s her way of dealing with adversity – working like a Trojan.

 The Pathology Results

 Nervous anticipation today as Carol and Bill and I meet with my surgeon to find out what the pathology lab thinks about the lump he removed from my breast.
 He invited us into his office, sounding quite jovial.
 He had a look at how I was healing and told us the pathology results looked good – the surgical margins were clear so that means he doesn’t have to remove any more tissue.
 And there was NO lymph node involvement, a huge relief.
 I was disturbed, however, by the fact that it was considered Stage II – invasive and fast growing.
 So it’s a good thing it’s out of there.
 He said I’d most likely be “offered” chemotherapy and urged me to consider radiation.
 He gave me more information on the reconstruction and I decided to go ahead with that.
 The words he said which made me breathe a sigh of relief were “You can consider yourself cancer free”.
 Whew!